 The Parks and Recreation Department maintains Bessemer’s parks.
 Park hours are from 6 a.m. to 9 p.m.
-Mondays thru Sundays, including holidays.
+Mondays thru Sundays, including holidays

-Roster of City Parks:
+Roster of Parks

-Carver Park: Carver Park, located at Second Avenue North and Seventh Street is a large park with a little league baseball field, walking track, picnic and family areas, kiddie equipment and city-owned fields.
+Carver Park, located at Second Avenue North and Seventh Street is a large park with a little league baseball field, walking track, picnic and family areas, kiddie equipment and city-owned fields.

 Located in the heart of Bessemer’s Pipe Shop community, McNeil Park sits on the site of the former McNeil School.
-The park has a walking track, a basketball court, children’s playground and picnic tables.
+The park has a walking track, two new pavilions, a basketball court, children’s playground and picnic tables.
 It is also the only site in the city to have an outdoor water feature/splash pad in which children can play and cool off in the hot Alabama summer heat.
-McNeil Park also serves as a rallying ground for the annual Valley Creek Cleanup, held each August.
+McNeil Park also serves as a rallying ground for the annual Valley Creek Cleanup and the annual Pipe Shop Day Celebration, both held each August.